Switching methods of level 2 for the construction of cospectral graphs: Preliminaries

 \begin{theorem}[GM-switching \cite{GMswitching}] Let \(\Gamma\) be a graph and let \(\{C_1,\dots,C_t,D\}\) be a partition of its vertices such that, for all \(i,j\in\{1,\dots,t\}\): \begin{enumerate}[(i)] \item Every vertex in \(C_i\) has the same number of neighbours in \(C_j\). \item Every vertex in \(D\) has \(0\), \(\frac{1}{2}|C_i|\) or \(|C_i|\) neighbours in \(C_i\). \end{enumerate} For all \(i\in\{1,\dots,t\}\) and every \(v\in D\) that has exactly \(\frac{1}{2}|C_i|\) neighbours in \(C_i\), swap the adjacencies between \(v\) and \(C_i\).
 The resulting graph is \(\mathbb{R}\)-cospectral with \(\Gamma\). \end{theorem}

 The GM-switching operation corresponds to a conjugation of the adjacency matrix with the orthogonal matrix $\mathrm{diag}(R_1,\dots,R_t,I)$, where $R_i$ equals the $|C_i|\times|C_i|$ matrix $\frac2{|C_i|}J-I$.
 Note that any $C_i$ of order $2$ only gives a permutation matrix and is therefore trivial.
-The simplest nontrivial case has $t=1$ and $|C_1|=4$; this case has actually been the most fruitful in the literature, see e.g.\ \cite{abiad2019graph,johnson,abiad2016switched,haemers2010graphs}.
+The simplest non-trivial case has $t=1$ and $|C_1|=4$; this case has actually been the most fruitful in the literature, see for example \cite{abiad2019graph,johnson,abiad2016switched,haemers2010graphs}.
 Larger switching sets require more conditions on the graph, which intuitively explains the relative effectiveness of small switching sets.
-Note that, if \(t\geq2\), condition (i) in Theorem~\ref{thm:GM} is more strict than necessary.
+Note that, if \(t\geq2\), condition (i) in Theorem~\ref{thm:GM} is stricter than necessary.
 There are examples of graphs that do not satisfy it, but where a conjugation with the orthogonal matrix \(\mathrm{diag}(\frac12J-I,\frac12J-I,I)\) leads to an \(\mathbb{R}\)-cospectral graph.